khannashiv/DevOps-Projects/Project-1/AKS/helm/Implementation.md

 - ![AKS-27.png](./Images/AKS-27.png)
 - ![AKS-28.png](./Images/AKS-28.png)

-## Deployed application gateway along with AKS using the command mentioned as pointer 1 to see the functionality of AGIC
+## Deployed application gateway along with AKS using the command mentioned as pointer 1 to see the functionality of AGIC.

 - ![AKS-29](./Images/AKS-29.png)
 - ![AKS-30](./Images/AKS-30.png)